dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 ```

 ## Conclusion
 We dit it!
 Dynamic groups in Active Directory.
-This enables a few things for us:
+This enables a few things:
 * We can assign resources to these groups in AD by assigning it to other groups
 * We can use these groups within applications that use AD as user base (e.g. we could assign a group to a role in a Jira project)
 * We can even assign resources in Azure AD, given that the groups are in the Azure AD Connect sync scope